Sv443/Node-Notifier/README.md

   It is a log file that contains the last *n* notifications, where *n* is defined by `logging.notificationLogSize` in the file `config.js`
   Feel free to use the contents of this file for your own projects.
 You can find the JSON schema in `.vscode/schemas/notifications.json`

-- `.env`
+- `.notifier/.env`
   This file contains your dashboard login data and possibly soon other private data.
   Make sure to not give out this file and to otherwise protect it adequately.
+  If environment variables are implemented later on, this file can be used for that too.

 <br>